On this page

 Always use a licensed tradesperson, and have the system serviced according to the manufacturer’s instructions.

-It’s better to know what you’ll replace your system with, so when it does break down, you can quickly replace it with an energy efficient option that’s within your budget.
+It’s better to know what you’ll replace your system with in advance, so when it does break down, you can quickly have it replaced with an energy-efficient option that’s within your budget.
 An efficient system will save you money and reduce your environmental impact in the long run.

-In an emergency, water heaters are often replaced on a like-for-like basis.
+In an emergency, water heaters are often replaced on a like-for-like basis and could mean an inefficient system is installed.
 This means that you could have water heating costs that are higher than they need to be for the next decade or longer.

 Replacing an inefficient water heater with a high efficiency, more environmentally-friendly option can be eligible for a financial incentive under the Victorian Energy Upgrades scheme.
 Incentives are available for replacing: